Les Précieuses ridicules: Characters

 The role of the Marquis de Mascarille was originally played by Molière himself while the role of Magdelon was first played by Madeleine Béjart.

 Operatic adaptation

 Composer Felice Lattuada and librettist Arturo Rossato wrote a commedia lirica based on the text, entitled Le preziose ridicole.
 It was premiered at Teatro alla Scala, Milan, on February 9, 1929.

+Film

+Léonce Perret directed a 1934 film adaptation.